Derzsy's disease: Treatment and control

 No treatment exists for the viral infection.
 Antibiotics may help prevent secondary infections.

-Vaccination is available in different forms, usually for naive flocks.
+Vaccination is available in different forms, usually for naive flocks..
+Breeding geese are vaccinated 3–4 weeks before the laying season to provide passive immunity to goslings through the yolk.

 Good biosecurity measures should be maintained including adequate quarantine, isolation, separation of different age groups and disinfection.